Studying at CEMUS?

 Active Student Participation in Higher Education

 ”Continued Development of Active Student Participation in Higher Education” is a new and unique year project with the aim to support the development and increase the quality of academic teaching and learning by better incorporating students as active co-creators of higher education.
 The project is run by the Department of Quality Enhancement and Academic Teaching and Learning in collaboration with CEMUS, with funding from the Vice Chancellor’s strategic funds.
-A website and platform for the project will be launched shortly.
+For more information visit the projects website at: http://aktivstudentmedverkan.uadm.uu.se

 Participatory Learning and Active Teaching Methods